xdev-software/micro-migration/README.md

 ![Code workflow with datastore](./assets/MigrationSequence_3.png "Code workflow with datastore")

 That's why migration frameworks like [Flyway](https://flywaydb.org) and [Liquibase](https://www.liquibase.org/) exist.
-Unfortunately both these frameworks are designed to support any type of SQL databases but no NoSQL databases like [MicroStream](https://microstream.one/) / [EclipseStore](https://eclipsestore.io/).
+Unfortunately both these frameworks are designed to support any type of SQL databases but no NoSQL databases like [EclipseStore](https://eclipsestore.io/).
 This led to the creation of this library.

-This library delivers an easy concept to keep your MicroStream / EclipseStore datastore versioned with migration scripts written in plain java.
+This library delivers an easy concept to keep your EclipseStore datastore versioned with migration scripts written in plain java.
 It's easy to create code, that automatically brings a datastore with an older version to the version, suited to the current code.

 ![Migrate datastore to new version](./assets/MigrationSequence_4.png "Migrate datastore to new version")